NhaundarL/anonymizer/privacy-policy.md

 ## 12. Contact

-For privacy-related questions or account deletion requests, contact the owner.
+For privacy-related questions or account deletion requests, contact the dev there : nhaundar_dev@outlook.com